MalayathiGeetha/malayathigeetha/README.md

 ## 👩‍💻 About Me

 I'm a dedicated full-stack developer who enjoys crafting scalable, clean, and user-friendly applications.
-From Java backends to modern React-based UIs and intelligent deep learning tools — I love building real-world solutions that make a difference.
+From Java backends,python backends to modern React-based UIs and intelligent deep learning tools — I love building real-world solutions that make a difference.
 Let's connect and explore together..

 ---